tntakahashi/nestdaq/share/redis-stack-container/README.md

 SELinux labeling and Unix permissions are separate.
-The `:Z` mount label lets the container access the directory on SELinux-enabled hosts, but it does not fix uid/gid permission mismatches.
+The `:Z` mount label lets the container access the directory on SELinux-enabled hosts, but it does not fix user identifier/group identifier (uid/gid) permission mismatches.
 Rootful containers may create files owned by host root in the bind-mounted directories.
 If a bind-mounted directory is not writable, adjust host-side ownership or permissions explicitly outside these helper scripts.

 ## Named Volumes